-The fourth chakra (heart chakra) is that of the heart center.
-It serves to remind us that there is an Alchemy of Love that exists inside and around us.
+The heart chakra serves to remind us that there is an Alchemy of Love that exists inside and around us.

 In fact the, Yoga Sutra spell out for us in Chapter 1.3:

 “United in the heart, consciousness is steadied, then we abide in our true nature, joy.
 The expansion of this joy is infinite love, which encompasses and then transforms everything it touches.”

 Yoga philosophy states that joy is our true nature.
 We all have the right to be happy, loved, and peaceful because we are born this way.